benblack769/benblack769.github.io/coding_posts/refractoring.md

 }
 ```

+How on earth can we turn this mess into something cross-platform?
 What is this mess?
 What is it accomplishing in this program?

 Nicely for us, this part is separated from the rest of the code in a function.
 However, this function does not

+### Data-structure cleanup

+It represents the 9 boxes as 9 separate variables, box[1-9].
+The box is 1 if the player has it, 10 if the computer has it, and 0 if it is empty

+### Testable logic

+### Structured AI

 Here is a relatively simple problem which should demonstrate this.
 The problem is that I know how to check if someone won in tick tack toe.
 Simple enough, right?
 You check the rows, columns, and diagonals, and see if a player occupies all the spots there.
 But this problem, and other similar to it haunted me for years afterwards, making my code error prone, and difficult to debug.